 Prints are on relatively lightweight paper.
 You will want to attach the print to the frame with acid-free photo mounting tape around the entire perimeter of the print.
 Then take the matted print and stick it with some glue to a backing piece of mat board or even cardboard.
 This will keep the print flat and prevent it from starting to ripple over time.
 If you use glues specifically for photos, such as 3M Photo adhesive, you can even use glue on the back of the print, which is the best route, but regular glues should not be used on the back of a photo.

 A large beautiful print is a perfect gift.
 It is unique and it is a personal memory.
-No flowers or candy will ever have the same kind of power or joy.
+Flowers are beatiful and candy tastes great, but they couldn’t match same kind of long-lasting joy as a memory keepsake.